telminov/prometheus-proxy/README.md

  * `path`: The HTTP resource path on which to fetch metrics from targets (default=`/metrics`)
  * `verify_ssl`: Disable or Enable validation of the server certificate (default=`True`)

+You can also send the Authorization header to login to your resource

 # Docker
 build image
 ```text